GPU Jobs

 Song group

-The Song group has priority access to the GPUs located on luthien (4 A100 GPUs).
+The Song group has priority access to the GPUs located on luthien (4 A100 GPUs) and beren (8 A100 GPUs).
 If you are in the group, simply submit jobs to the yss partition and you will automatically preempt jobs by users not in the group if it is needed for your job to run.

 If you need more than one CPU, please request that using the --cpus-per-task flag.
 The value you specify actually requests that number of hardware threads, but with the caveat that a given job is allocated all the threads on a given core to avoid contention between jobs for a given physical core.